-New York City Mayor Eric Adams ran for office promising to create more affordable housing and initiate economic development for the city.
-Has he kept his promises since entering office in January 2022?
-How has the Mayor addressed the city’s rising homeless population and the lack of affordable housing across all boroughs?
+New York City Mayor Eric Adams campaigned on promises to create more affordable housing and initiate economic development for the city.
+But has he kept his promises since entering office in January 2022?

-In recent news regarding the housing crisis and homeless population, Mayor Adams has declared a migrant emergency on Friday, October 7th due to the recent influx of migrants into NYC homeless shelters.
-At least nine buses of asylum seekers have arrived in New York City and are expected to increase the shelter population to above 100,000.
-This drastically surpasses the previous record set in 2019 of around 61,000 in the shelters at one time.
-By declaring a state of emergency, Mayor Adams is urging for both state and federal help in addressing this crisis.
-It also allows the Mayor to easily open emergency relief shelters across the city including a recent plan for a tent city on Randall’s Island.
-The New York City Council and city residents immediately attacked and rejected the idea claiming that the location is dangerous and inhospitable due to flood risks and decreasing temperatures.
-Originally, the Mayor had started construction on a tent city for migrants on Orchard Beach in the Bronx but this plan received even more criticism.
-Dozens of Bronx residents rejected this idea and gathered at the site in protest.
-The protestors raised concerns about the potential for flooding issues at Orchard Beach as well as safety concerns for themselves and their families who live in the community.
-There were concerns about potential increases in crime in the area as well as exacerbating the scarcity of local resources in a low-income neighborhood.
-Mayor Adams listened to the concerns voiced by city residents and is planning to relocate 500 of the 16,000 migrants in NYC to a new shelter on Randall’s Island.
-The Mayor’s office does hope to increase the capacity of the new site from 500 to 1,000 but it is primarily focusing on its completion in the same timeframe as the original Orchard Beach site.
+Originally, Adams had started construction on a tent city for migrants on Orchard Beach in the Bronx, but this plan was met with a wave of criticism.
+Following the announcement, dozens of Bronx residents gathered at the site in protest, raising concerns about the potential for flooding issues that would harm the community, potential increases in crime in the area, as well as exacerbating the scarcity of local resources in a low-income neighborhood.
+In response, Adams stated that he planned to relocate 500 of the 16,000 migrants in NYC to a new shelter on Randall’s Island.
+Adams’ office hopes to increase the capacity of the new site from 500 to 1,000, but for now, they are primarily focusing on its completion in the same timeframe as the original Orchard Beach site.
 Though the new site on Randalls Island is not perfect, as there are still concerns about the weather and the distance from public transportation, it is a step in the right direction.

 The recent migrant influx into New York City has only exacerbated the issues of homelessness and the lack of affordable housing available.
-Mayor Eric Adams came into office at a time of economic uncertainty, high unemployment levels, and amid the ever-changing COVID-19 pandemic.
-He inherited all of the underlying issues that came with this as he took office less than a year ago.
-Mayor Adams has made great strides to address the devastating effects of the affordable housing crisis but he still has a long way to go if he hopes to hold true to his campaign promises.
+Mayor Eric Adams came into office amid the ever-changing COVID-19 pandemic, inheriting a city plagued by economic uncertainty, high unemployment levels, and all of the underlying issues that come with a city in turmoil.
+Since then, he has made great strides in addressing the devastating effects of the affordable housing crisis, but he still has a long way to go if he hopes to hold true to his campaign promises.